lukevanin/swift-mindstorms/README.md

 _Scene based apps: The system Bluetooth MiFi connection dialog does not work with scene based apps, including apps that use UIKit with `SceneDelegate` or SwiftUI apps that use an `App` view.
 Only `UIWindow` based apps will work._

-Something else to look out for - the iOS Bluetooth connect dialog does seem to work reliably using a Scene Delegate or SwiftUI Scene based application.
-Make sure to use a UIWindow based application.

-* Sorry for the late response I was not expecting any activity on this 😂
-* Yes I will add CocoaPods
 This code allows three ways to interact with the hub, from highest level to lowest:

 1. Use `Robot` or `TankRobot` APIs.
 These APIs provide a convenient interface to connect to the hub, enqueue commands to be executed, and receive status updates for each notification.
 This allows the least amount of customization.